 All Scholars are expected to produce an outline study plan of their project, which must be sent to the the Farmington Institute before the start of the Scholarship.
 Towards the end of the Scholarship, the Scholar will give a presentation on their work at the University/School and again at our 2021 conference.
 All Scholars are expected to produce a written report on the work they have undertaken, which must be sent to the Farmington Institute on completion of the Scholarship.

 During the period of the Scholarship, there will be regular tutorials and at least one visit to the Farmington Institute, for a Farmington Day which will be held at the beginning of the Scholarship year.

 Scholars are required to attend the Scholars’ Conference before their Scholarship and the Conference after their Scholarship.
-Scholars who are still actively involved with RE will be invited to all subsequent conferences.
-The 2019 Conference will take place from 28th – 30th June 2019; and the 2020 Conference from 26th – 28th June 2020.
+Scholars who are still actively teaching RE will then be invited to all subsequent conferences.
+The 2020 Conference will take place from 26th – 28th June 2020; and the 2021 Conference from 25th – 27th June 2021.

 The application form for Scholarships is available to download using this link application-form-2020-21 or by email request to the Farmington Institute.
-The closing date for applications for the academic year 2019/20 is 27th January 2019.
+The closing date for applications for the academic year 2020/21 is 26th January 2020.

 Further information about the Farmington Institute, its Scholarships and the work of previous Scholars is to be found on this website.
 Please contact us for other enquiries.